 Always knowing where your equipment is and what shape it is in is vital to operating a successful business.
 A process for tracking assets is especially important in construction, the cleaning industry, manufacturing, and many more because these businesses rely on their assets and knowing their location at all times.

 Often, asset management solutions are tied to a specific manufacturer or brand.
-If your company operates assets from multiple brands, ToolSense is the best asset management software for you.
+If your company operates assets from multiple brands, ToolSense is the best asset tracking software for you.
 All your existing assets – regardless of brand – can be entered into the system with just a few clicks via an Excel import.

 What Are the Pros and Cons of Using Excel Spreadsheets for Asset Tracking?